ഒരു മുത്തശ്ശിയും കൊച്ചുമകനും തമ്മിലുള്ള ബന്ധത്തിൻ്റെ കഥയാണ് “മുത്തശ്ശിയുടെകൂടെയൊരു നീണ്ടയാത്ര.”

 Then he fished them out and placed them on his desk and said, “On second thought, I think I’ll send them to a museum.
 You should have changed your glasses years ago.
 They’ve probably done more harm than good.”

-He examined Granny’s eyes and said, “Your eyes are very weak, but you’re not going blind.
-We’ll fit you up with a stronger pair of glasses.”
 Then he placed her in front of a board covered with letters in English and Hindi, large and small, and asked Granny if she could make them out.

-“I can’t even see the board,” said Granny.
 “Well, can you see me?” asked the doctor.
-“Some of you,” said
+“Some of you,” said Granny.

 “I want you to see all of me,” said the doctor, and he balanced a wire frame on Granny’s nose and began trying out different lenses.
+Suddenly, Granny could see much better.
+She saw the board and the biggest letters on it.

 “Can you see me now?” asked the doctor.

 “Most of you”, said Granny.
-And then added, by way of being helpful, “There’s quite a lot of you to see.”
+And then added, by way of being helpful, “there’s quite a lot of you to see.”

 “Thank you,” said the doctor.
 “And now turn around and tell me if you can see your grandson.”